 There are varied reasons to purchase a horse or pony.
-You might be looking for one for yourself, or your child, to ride and show.
+You might be looking for one for yourself or your child to ride and show.
 You may want to buy a young horse to develop into a prospect for you to compete at a future date.
-Or, you might be looking for a young horse to be trained and shown by a professional as an investment, or for the sport of watching your horse compete.
+Or, you might be looking for a young horse to be trained and shown by a professional as an investment or for the sport of watching your horse compete.

 Always keep in mind that this purchase is a commitment to a noble animal.
 It is your responsibility to be an educated and involved owner.
-Please refer to the Horse Welfare Guide of the USHJA for reference articles and pointers to help you fulfill your obligations in this wonderful partnership.
+Please refer to USHJA Resources for articles and pointers to help you fulfill your obligations in this wonderful partnership.